 Although we believe we are compliant with U.S. tax reporting and withholding requirements with respect to our customers' digital asset transactions, the exact scope and application of such requirements is not entirely clear.
 In August 2023, the U.S. Department of the Treasury ("USDT") and the IRS released proposed regulations (the "Proposed Regulations") related to our tax reporting and withholding obligations on our customer transactions in ways that differ from our existing compliance protocols and there is risk that we will not have proper records to ensure compliance for certain legacy customers or transactions.
 The Proposed Regulations would require us to invest substantially in new and retroactive compliance measures.
-If the IRS determines that we are not in compliance which could adversely affect our financial position.
+If the IRS determines that we are not in compliance with our tax reporting or withholding requirements with respect to customer digital asset transactions, we may be exposed to significant taxes and penalties, which could adversely affect our financial position.
 Any actual or perceived failure by us to comply with the above or any other emerging tax regulations that apply to our operations could harm our business.